 Falsification of Romney’s Claim

-On the same night as the debate took place, David S. Bernstein of the Boston Phoenix revealed that a bipartisan women’s group called MassGAP had prepared a binder with the resumes of qualified female candidates for cabinet positions in 2002 before the gubernatorial election began.
+Later that same night, David S. Bernstein of the Boston Phoenix revealed that a bipartisan women’s group called MassGAP had prepared a binder with the resumes of qualified female candidates for cabinet positions in 2002 before the gubernatorial election began.

 The next day, the Massachusetts Women’s Political Caucus issued a statement confirming that it was the group that initiated the recruitment plan prior to the election by contacting both Mitt Romney and his opponent Shannon O’Brien.
 Both Bernstein’s article and the group’s statement were picked up by The Huffington Post and Salon, which further highlighted the fact the “binders full of women” wasn’t Romney’s idea to begin with.